brugsel/capacitor-udp/README.md

 # capacitor-udp

-UDP Plugin for CapacitorJS inspired by the UDP Plugin of https://github.com/unitree-czk/capacitor-udp
+UDP Plugin for CapacitorJS based on the UDP Plugin of https://github.com/unitree-czk/capacitor-udp which is no longer maintained.
+So a new repo to push the plugin to be suitable for CapacitorJS 3+.
 ## Install

 ```bash